-On Thursday, May 9th, 9th Bridge School hosted their third annual Art Show & Auction at the Arts Factory in downtown Las Vegas!
-Over the past 6 weeks, students have embarked on an Artist Study where they learned about elements of art, color theory and art education.
+On Thursday, May 9th, 9th Bridge School, Las Vegas’ premier early childhood to elementary education school, hosted their third annual Art Show & Auction at the Arts Factory in downtown Las Vegas!
+Over the past 6 weeks, students have embarked on an Artist Study.
+During this they learned about elements of art, color theory and art education.
 Our Early Childhood and Elementary students focused on different aspects of creativity for their various artist studies.
 This year’s Art Auction showcased each individual student’s progression art piece as well as their classroom’s piece.

-Our Art Auction is a parent’s night out event that gives parents the opportunity to give back to 9th Bridge School by purchasing their child’s art progression piece, participating in a raffle or bidding in our silent auction.
-All contributions raised go directly back to the school and benefit next year’s academics and extracurricular programs, teachers and other school initiatives like our school garden!
+Our Art Auction is a parent’s night out event!
+Parents have the opportunity to give back to 9th Bridge by purchasing their child’s art progression piece, participating in a raffle or bidding in our silent auction.
+All contributions raised go directly back to the school to benefit next year’s academics and extracurricular programs, teachers and other school initiatives like our school garden!

 Inspired by their ‘Around the World’ project, the students in our Lower Elementary classes worked on designing their own Rangoli art pieces.
 Rangoli is an Indian art style created using colored sand/powder, colored rice, dry powder and flower petals in patterns on the floor/ground.
 Rangoli are found at the entrances of homes and/or family rooms and are believed to bring good luck.
 After researching videos on technique and practicing on their own individual Rangoli pieces, students exercised their preciseness and attention to detail to make a beautiful class Rangoli piece!

 Upper Elementary students found their inspiration through the work of Timea Papp